Essay One - Engl 385: Conan Doyle

 Evidence/Quotations

 After you have formulated a thesis, find the best evidence you can to support it.
 Do not organize your essay around "the plot"; organize it around the central idea(s) you are presenting in your thesis.
 Select the best examples to illustrate your ideas.
 You should use a few/some direct quotations--let the work speak for itself and present readers with emphatic or telling examples that would lose their impact if paraphrased.
-Be careful if you use block quotations (make use of ellipses) and do not use too many quotations.
+Be careful about using block quotations (make use of ellipses) and do not use too many quotations.
 Remember, quotations are not a substitute for your own thinking.
 You must interpret them for readers.
 Quotations supplement your thinking.
 For prose, fiction, and drama, use page numbers; for poetry cite line numbers.
-See the MLA Handbook (8th ed.) for the mechanics of quoting.
+See the MLA Handbook (9th ed.) for the mechanics of quoting.
 Copies are in the library.

 Style/Grammar/Formatting